 **If your soil is properly prepared before planting, the only thing you will ever have to do if give your plant a nitrogen fertilizer (like this one) once a year.
 Do not fertilize in the first year with a straight nitrogen, but instead use a watered-down nitrogen fertilizer to prevent your new plant’s shallow roots from burning.
 After that, always fertilize with ammonium sulfate (like this one) in March or April.
 For each plant, apply 4 ounces of ammonium sulfate in year two, 5 oz. in year three, 6 oz. in year four, etc., until 8 oz. in year six.
 After year six, apply 8 oz. every year.

 **If nutrient-deficiency symptoms appear (such as leaf discoloration, poor growth, poor crop amounts, etc.), retest your soil to make sure the pH level is correct.
 If you do not own a pH tester, here is a suggestion.
+If this is your first time soil testing I highly recommend you read my post about how to properly test your soil.

 **Pruning invigorates the plant and increases fruit quality.
 When the canes are more than 6 years old, they start to produce less fruit.
 Thus, pruning back old canes will allow the plant to produce new canes that are more productive.
 Pruning is best done in late winter or early spring.
 Fall pruning is not recommended because it might make the plants produce new shoots too early that might be killed by the winter cold.